lifecinemas/misopack1_beta/README.md

-# misopack1_beta
+# racepack6_beta

-First racepack map project for the µps japro server on JK:JA
+Miso's first racepack map project for the µps japro server on JK:JA

 //will update soon